David P. Schmitt

 David P. Schmitt is a personality psychologist who founded the International Sexuality Description Project (ISDP).
 The ISDP is the largest-ever cross-cultural research study on sex and personality.
 Over 100 psychologists simultaneously administered an anonymous self-report survey to 17,837 individuals representing 56 different nations, 6 continents, 13 islands, and 30 languages.
 Direct assessments of people's personality traits and sexual behaviors have led to innovative tests of evolutionary psychology and social role theory.
 A second wave of the ISDP is currently underway and includes measures of subjective well-being, social dominance, sexual aggression, rape attitudes, HIV risk, and psychopathy.

+David Schmitt spent most of his career at Bradley University in Peoria, Illinois.
+He also held faculty positions at Brunel University of London and Kansas State University, and he is currently at Oklahoma State University where he chairs the Psychology Department.